1. Home

 • The unit will reboot into the desktop environment.

-Wiping the eMMC or M.2 storage drive
+Wiping the eMMC or SATA M.2 storage drive

 Wiping eMMC using another computer